Logiqx/gps-wizard/docs/gpx/README.md

 </trkpt>
 ```

-Note: The example above also includes `<gpxtpx:hr>` (heartrate) to illustrate how that would be included.
+Note: The example above also includes `<gpxtpx:hr>` (heart rate) to illustrate how that can also be included.

-In July 2023, I created the [TrackPointExtras](../xmlschemas/tpx/1/0/README.md) schema for use with GPX 1.1, adding "course", "speed" and accuracy estimates:
+Another approach that can sometimes be seen is the use of an element called `<gpxdata:speed>`.

 ```xml
 <trkpt lat="50.5710623" lon="-2.4563484">